 Who We Are >> Core Beliefs

-First Presbyterian Church of Greenwood, Mississippi is a member of the Presbyterian Church (U.S.A.) with the following set of core beliefs:
+First Presbyterian Church of Greenwood, Mississippi is a member of the ECO, A Covenant Order of Evangelical Presbyterians with the following set of core beliefs:

 Presbyterians are rooted in the Reformed tradition, dedicated to serving God, through Jesus Christ, for God’s glory.
 Led by persons like John Calvin, the Protestant Reformation of the 16th century inspired some great themes which still resonate with us today: “Grace Alone,” “Scripture Alone,” “Faith Alone,” “Christ Alone,” and “To God Alone the Glory.”
 Presbyterians have a rich heritage, expressed in “The Book of Confessions,” which lays out what churches in the Reformed tradition have believed for centuries.
 We also seek to be the “the church reformed and always reforming,” according to the word of God and the call of the Spirit.
 Presbyterians take seriously our call to be open to renewal and reformation.